alterNERDtive/elite-scripts/README.md

                         systems could not be found on EDSM. findcommander       Attempts to find a CMDR’s last known position.
-Will exit with code 1 on server error and code 2 if the CMDR could not be found on EDSM. findsystem          Attempts to find a partially matching system that should then hopefully be in the vicinity of the given system
+Will exit with code 1 on server error and code 2 if the CMDR could not be found on EDSM.
+Will also give you the time of last activity if you search for their system.
+    findsystem          Attempts to find a partially matching system that should then hopefully be in the vicinity of the given system